-This is called the net of the soapbox.
+This is called the net form of the soap box.

-(d) This toothpaste box will open up into which of these nets?
+(d) Which of these net forms this toothpaste box open into?

 1. Collect various objects like tooth paste box, sweet box, shoe box etc and open them.
 Then draw their net forms in your notebook.